 Community Business Meetings

-Community business meetings are held every other week to bring students and staff together.
+Community business meetings are held to bring students and staff together.
 These meetings are designed to honor student achievements and to keep everyone up to date about center information.

 Return to top of page